pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/ecs.md

 it separately ahead of time.
 This makes it very easy to use private registrations for your ECS workloads.

-For example, specifying a `path` will run a `docker build` in that path, push the result up to the ECR repository that specified in the first argument, and then pass the private ECR repostory path to the container:
+For example, specifying a `path` will run a `docker build` in that path, push the result up to the ECR repository that specified in the first argument, and then pass the private ECR repository path to the container:
 {{< chooser language "typescript,python,go,csharp,java,yaml" / >}}

 {{% choosable language "javascript,typescript" %}}